Falano/Falano.github.io/ceramics/0_menu_EN.markdown

 - To buy ceramics (or just look), head on to [my shop](https://nolanfa-shop.fourthwall.com/) (not always open)
 - and subscribe to the [newsletter](https://forms.gle/sVFdmqG9m2JGmU4HA) to know about fairs, exhibitions and sales drops!
+- to contact me, use nolanfa. art (at) gmail. com

 ## Sculpture
 ### Bare